Stargazing with Vespera Pro

 5. Observation target: choose wisely.

-Tracking celestial objects that are more than 80° above the horizon is more critical with an altazimuth mount such as the one that equips Stellina and Vespera.
-The capture may require more time.
+Tracking celestial objects that are more than 75 or 80° above the horizon is more critical with an altazimuth mount such as the one that equips Stellina and Vespera.
+A lot of frames may be rejected, particularly with Vespera Pro or when using mosaic mode.

 Tip to choose a target to observe